 She has been the recipient of several awards including the Hodder fellowship for emerging novelists at Princeton University and a National Endowment for the Arts fiction award.
+In early 2017, St. Martin’s Press published The Meaning of Michelle, a collection of essays about Michelle Obama, edited by Veronica.
 She speaks, reads and writes Spanish, but she is truly fluent in Spanglish.
-She lives with her husband and daughter in Hoboken, New Jersey.
+She currently lives with her husband and daughter in New York.